Practical Equivariances via Relational Conditional Neural Processes: Computational cost analysis

 \subsection{Overall training time}

-For the entire paper, we conducted all experiments, inclusive of baseline model computations and preliminary experiments not included in the paper, on a GPU cluster consisting of a mix of Tesla P100, Tesla V100, and Tesla A100 GPUs.
-We roughly estimate the total computational consumption to be around \num{20000} GPU-hours.
-More detailed evaluation of compute for each set of experiments is reported when available in the following sections.
+For the entire paper, we conducted all experiments, including baseline model computations and preliminary experiments not included in the paper, on a GPU cluster consisting of a mix of Tesla P100, Tesla V100, and Tesla A100 GPUs.
+We roughly estimate the total computational consumption to be around \num{25000} GPU hours.
+A more detailed evaluation of computing for each set of experiments is reported when available in the following sections.